vutpham/ww_coding/README.md

 #### Streamlined Subreddit Viewing

 When valid subreddits are added, users can pick a subreddit to display in the *subRedditContent* component.
-Axios is used to make asynchronous 'GET' requests to the Reddit API and a limit of 10 non-stickied
+Axios is used to make asynchronous 'GET' requests to the Reddit API and a limit of 10 non-stickied posts will return.

 ```javascript
 // ./lib/components/App.jsx